sairaatta/conquer_chess/docs/rulebook/README.md

 I.1     Adjournment procedure:

-I.1.1     If a game is not finished at the end of the time prescribed for play, the arbiter shall require the player having the move to ‘seal’ that move.
+I.1.1     If a game is not finished at the end of the time prescribed for play, the arbiter shall require the player having the move to ‘seal' that move.
 The player must write his/her move in unambiguous notation on a paper scoresheet, put his/her scoresheet and that of his/her opponent in an envelope, seal the envelope and only then stop the chessclock.
 Until he/she has stopped the chessclock the player retains the right to change his/her sealed move.
 If, after being told by the arbiter to seal his/her move, the player makes a move on the chessboard he/she must write that same move on his/her scoresheet as his/her sealed move.

 I.1.2        A player having the move who adjourns the game before the end of the playing session shall be considered to have sealed at the nominal time for the end of the session, and his/her remaining time shall so be recorded.